mcgarrah/git_timesheet_python/docs/user/virtualenv.rst

 Activating the Virtual Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before installing or using Git Timesheet Generator, activate the virtual environment:
+Before installing or using Generate Git Timesheet, activate the virtual environment:

 On Linux/macOS: